yargs/yargs/docs/browser.md

 # Running yargs in the browser

-Newer versions of yargs have a `./browser.mjs` entrypoint, which can be used through a CDN like [unpkg.com](https://unpkg.com/) to load yargs directly in the browser:
+Newer versions of yargs have a `./browser.mjs` entry point, which can be used through a CDN like [unpkg.com](https://unpkg.com/) to load yargs directly in the browser: